MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

 [**Option 2**](#option-2-use-csv-extracts): Use CSV Extracts to generate periodic reports of worker changes in Oracle HCM and send the extracts to the Inbound Provisioning
 API using your own automation tool or Logic Apps.

-**Option 3**: Use the [Oracle Integration Cloud Service](https://docs.oracle.com/en/cloud/paas/application-integration/).
-If you have a subscription to OIC, you can configure the integration with the [Oracle HCM Adapter](https://docs.oracle.com/en/cloud/paas/integration-cloud/hcm-adapter/understand-oracle-hcm-cloud-adapter.html#GUID-40A15882-F8D1-452E-9E9C-1B184616E1A8) to extract the required data from Oracle HCM.
-Oracle provides a [guide](https://docs.oracle.com/en/cloud/paas/integration-cloud/int-get-started/export-employee-data-oracle-hcm-cloud-identity-management-system.html#GUID-DE0A58BC-25F1-4013-A87C-E4A0123A94EE) that you can use to get started.
+**Option 3**: Use the [Oracle Integration Cloud Service (oracle.com)](https://docs.oracle.com/en/cloud/paas/application-integration/).
+If you have a subscription to OIC, you can configure the integration with the [Oracle HCM Adapter (oracle.com)](https://docs.oracle.com/en/cloud/paas/integration-cloud/hcm-adapter/understand-oracle-hcm-cloud-adapter.html#GUID-40A15882-F8D1-452E-9E9C-1B184616E1A8) to extract the required data from Oracle HCM.
+Oracle provides a [guide (oracle.com)](https://docs.oracle.com/en/cloud/paas/integration-cloud/int-get-started/export-employee-data-oracle-hcm-cloud-identity-management-system.html#GUID-DE0A58BC-25F1-4013-A87C-E4A0123A94EE) that you can use to get started.

 ### Option 1: Use the Oracle ATOM feed APIs